nvaccess/nvda/user_docs/en/userGuide.md

 The Add-on Store is accessed from the Tools submenu of the NVDA menu.
 To access the Add-on Store from anywhere, assign a custom gesture using the [Input Gestures dialog](#InputGestures).

+## Note on security and privacy when using Add-ons {#AddonSecurityAndPrivacy}

+Installing add-ons leads to the integration of non-NV Access code into NVDA, in order to enhance NVDA or make new features possible.
+Add-ons can be created by any person or organization.
+They may include or utilize external components and third party services to serve their purpose and provide the features for which they have been developed.

+Automated tests of add-ons happen before they are published in the NVDA Add-on Store.
+These include a basic automated check for vulnerabilities by security analysis tools such as [CodeQL](https://codeql.github.com/).
+Add-ons are not reviewed by NV Access staff before publication to the Add-on Store, but from time to time NV Access lets [VirusTotal](https://docs.virustotal.com/docs/how-it-works) check the vulnerability of add-ons.
+Additionally, many add-ons have discussion areas where users can leave feedback.
+The [community reviews area](#AddonStoreReviews) can be accessed via the actions menu of each add-on.

+As a general rule, NVDA's add-ons or third-party extensions in other software such as browsers, have the potential to introduce security and/or privacy vulnerabilities, depending on the permissions they need and actions they perform in order to provide their stated functionality.

+Risks may include, but are not limited to:

+* Insecure network connections
+* Files stored with insecure file permissions or in an unprotected location
+* Writing sensitive information to a log file without notifying the user
+* Vulnerabilities in third-party libraries
+* Cryptographic vulnerabilities

+Users install NVDA add-ons at their own risk.
+Therefore, the following considerations should be kept in mind when installing them:

+* If the developer has a website, spend some time evaluating whether it appears to be a serious source you can trust.
+* Read the description carefully.
+Does the add-on need questionable permissions?
+Does it track data?
+Does it share sensitive data with other sources that you don’t trust?
+* Check out the [community reviews #AddonStoreReviews] for the add-on.
+Are there any complaints about the add-on?
+Are there any reports about data being taken, or for anything that makes you feel unsafe?
+* The risk of vulnerabilities increases the more add-ons you installed.
+Therefore, be sure to remain aware of where you are downloading your add-ons from.
+Sources other than NVDA's Add-on Store may be malicious, may include out of date versions, or may not perform any quality checks.

 ### Browsing add-ons {#AddonStoreBrowsing}